learning-zone/javascript-basics/README.md

 console.log(count); // Output: 4
 console.log(animals); // Output: Array ["pigs", "goats", "sheep", "cows"]
 ```
-**array.shift()**: The shift() method removes the first element from an array and returns that removed element.
+**d.) array.shift()**: The shift() method removes the first element from an array and returns that removed element.
 This method changes the length of the array.
 ```javascript
 var fruits = ["Banana", "Orange", "Apple", "Mango"];
 fruits.shift();
 console.log(fruits) // Output: Array ["Orange", "Apple", "Mango"]
 ```
-**array.unshift()**: The unshift() method adds one or more elements to the beginning of an array and returns the new length of the array.
+**e.) array.unshift()**: The unshift() method adds one or more elements to the beginning of an array and returns the new length of the array.
 ```javascript
 var fruits = ["Banana", "Orange", "Apple"];
 fruits.unshift("Mango","Pineapple");
 console.log(fruits); // Output: Array ["Mango", "Pineapple", "Banana", "Orange", "Apple"]
 ```
-**array.concat()**: The concat() method is used to merge two or more arrays.
+**f.) array.concat()**: The concat() method is used to merge two or more arrays.
 This method does not change the existing arrays, but instead returns a new array.
 ```javascript
 const array1 = ['a', 'b', 'c'];
 const array2 = ['d', 'e', 'f'];

 console.log(array1.concat(array2)); // Output: Array ["a", "b", "c", "d", "e", "f"]
 ```
-**array.map()**: The map() method creates a new array with the results of calling a provided function on every element in the calling array.
+**g.) array.map()**: The map() method creates a new array with the results of calling a provided function on every element in the calling array.
 ```javascript
 var array1 = [1, 4, 9, 16];